 Polyps in the cervix or vagina

 Polyps are small growths.
 They can develop in the uterus or on the cervix, which is the structure between the vagina and uterus.
-In some cases, polyps can cause bleeding and may need to be removed.
+In some cases, polyps can cause bleeding and a doctor may need to remove them.

 In most cases, bleeding between periods is not a cause for concern.
 However, vaginal bleeding between periods is one possible symptom of certain types of cancer.
-Cervical cancer can affect women of any age.
-It is most common in sexually active women between the ages of 30 and 45.
+Cervical cancer can affect females of any age.
+It is most common for people ages 40–45.

-Uterine cancer mostly affects women who have reached menopause.
+Uterine cancer mostly affects people who have reached menopause.
 This means that they no longer have periods.
-For this reason, any vaginal bleeding after menopause should be noted as unusual.
+Any vaginal bleeding after menopause is cause to speak with a doctor.

-If women have not reached menopause, bleeding may happen between periods.
-Sometimes bleeding is heavier than usual.
+If someone has not reached menopause, bleeding may happen between periods.
+Sometimes, bleeding is heavier than usual.
 Less common symptoms include pain during sex or pain in the abdomen.

 Polycystic ovary syndrome

 Polycystic ovary syndrome (PCOS) is a condition that can cause irregular periods, as well as some bleeding between periods.
-Other symptoms include fertility problems, weight gain, and oily skin or acne.
+Other symptoms include:

 Endometriosis or adenomyosis